GovTechSG/ship-hats-overview/get-started/openvpn-guide.md

 14. You have successfully installed OpenVPN.
 You will need to log in to OpenVPN each time you require access to SHIP-HATS.

-You need to reset the 2FA when the Authy/Authenticator app is uninstalled or when you change the phone instrument.
+**Note:** You need to reset the 2FA if you uninstall the Authy/Authenticator app or when you change the phone instrument.